 Stu McPherson works in Norwich too, but he does railway stuff.
 You can find his M&GN Ghosts here on Flickr amongst other stuff.

-Then there’s relative newcomer Keith Jones with his Liverpool Then and Now, Facebook Page slightly different slant again, high output too.
+Then there’s Keith Jones with his Liverpool Then and Now, Facebook Page slightly different slant again, high output too.
 There is also some output in the same city focused around the Liverpool blitz there from Neil Holmes (top chap generally) his Facebook page is here.
 He writes books on the blitz too.

 Gary Mcleod’s SNS Challenger project is a interesting one, as it involves anyone who wants to play, got a camera and happen to be in the right place – then join in here.

 Bob Egan’s Pop Spots, fabulous rephotography using Album covers in position (mainly) in New York.

 Detroit Urbex and Ghosting, mainly inside a High School.
 Coolio.

 There’s a huge amount more of this going on than when I started (there were four of us as far as I’m aware), so I’ve undoubtedly offended someone and missed loads out, Google it.